Welcome to Arowhon Pines!

 The tennis court and horseshoe pit operate on a first-come first-serve basis and equipment will be sanitized frequently.

 Loungers and chairs around the grounds and on the main dock are all positioned 2 metres or more apart to ensure everyone has a safe space to read, sunbathe, or snooze.
 Please keep them as they are.
 Dock towels will have “rested” for 24 hours before use and are available in the bin on the main dock, as usual.
-Cushions will be disinfected daily – for your own protection, use a dock towel on the chairs and cushions.
+For your own protection, use a dock towel on the chairs and cushions.

 The Games Room and newly decorated screened porch is available to enjoy and will be disinfected frequently including the ping pong table and shuffleboard.
 A cleaning record will be posted.

-The movie room will be locked but can be booked through the office.
-It will be disinfected frequently.
+The movie room will be locked.
 Later on in the season, on bug-free nights, we may set up an old fashioned movie night outside.